neerajnakka/example2/README.md

-# 🚀 Next.js DevOps Assessment - Complete Guide
+# 🚀 Next.js DevOps Project - Complete Guide

-## 📋 What You'll Learn
+## 📋 What You'll Know

 This guide walks through the complete DevOps pipeline I built for containerizing and deploying a Next.js application.
 No code dumps - just clear explanations of what each component does and how to use them.